coyleej/AdminTools/README.md

 # MiniCluster Tools
 Collection of useful admin scripts for automating things

+Please see the doc/ directory for all documentation.
+The following are brief descriptions of what everything does.

 All shell scripts were written to work with bash.
 (I tried to maintain POSIX compliance, but I've not tested these in other shells.)

 ## Mandatory setup